 Types of Addiction Support Meetings

-- Faith Based Meetings.
+- Faith-Based Meetings.
 Faith is a strong motivator to stay on the narrow path of recovery, which is why many people choose Christian meetings instead of traditional 12-step programs.
-Biblically based meetings typically have at least one Christian counselor or pastor who ensures that steps to recovery are Christ-centered and provides support while fostering group fellowship.
+Biblically based support meetings typically have at least one Christian counselor or pastor who ensures that steps to recovery are Christ-centered and provides support while fostering group fellowship.

-It’s okay if you don’t know which meeting would be best for you immediately, but you will never discover your preference until you attend one.
+It’s okay if you don’t know which kind of support meeting would be best for you immediately, but you will never discover your preference until you attend one.

 How to Find a Meeting Near You